neumino/neumino.github.io/movies.md

-### Glass
+### Polar
-*Released on 2019-01-16, vote average 6.9*
+*Released on 2019-01-25, vote average 6.4*

-In a series of escalating encounters, security guard David Dunn uses his supernatural abilities to track Kevin Wendell Crumb, a disturbed man who has twenty-four personalities.
-Meanwhile, the shadowy presence of Elijah Price emerges as an orchestrator who holds secrets critical to both men.
+When a retiring assassin realizes he is the target of a hit, he winds up back in the game going head to head with a gang of younger, ruthless killers.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/95ghQs5AmNk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/oMHwRal-AR8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>